RPG-Nexus-VTT-Database/MapTool-and-content/OGC_Systems/5E/README.md

 Any materials submitted must meet OGL license terms.

 The Melek Simple 5e framework is a simple-to-use first framework for playing 5th edition Dungeons and Dragons in MapTool.
 Tinker friendly, this framework includes built-in help features and is designed to be a foundation for your game.
+This framework is intended to facilitate traditional play styles and does not include extensive automation.

 The Takehara 5e framework is a user friendly, highly automated framework intended for GMs who want to be able to work within a standard 5e environment with minimal understanding of code, while still providing flexibility and adaptability for those who wish to expand beyond the base framework capabilities.